-futhark python translates a Futhark program to sequential Python code.
+futhark python translates a Futhark program to sequential Python code, which depends on Numpy.

 The resulting program will read the arguments to the main function from standard input and print its return value on standard output.
 The arguments are read and printed in Futhark syntax.